felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 A full guide on screenshots can be found in the [Screenshots Guide](/contributing/screenshots-guide).

+## Technical Terms

+Terms from your code, keyboard shortcuts, file names, button names, and other tech terms that need to stand out from your text must be handled the following way:

+- Use italics for tech terms, except code.
+Do not use quotation marks for any tech terms.
+- If tech terms are in italics, you cannot use italics for emphasis as well.
+So, if you need to emphasise a tech term, use bold.
+- File types are in all capital letters.
+For example: Logs are in JSON format.
+- File names use code font.
+For Example: `001-en-click-completed.png`
+- UI elements that are rendered based on previously entered text input use code font.
+- Attribute names and values use code font.
+- Write code terms in Courier New and enclose them with a grey box, like this:

+`// This is a comment in your code.`

+All code must be in its own paragraph.
+If you want to include a small portion of code in the middle of a sentence, write it in _Courier New_, but do not enclose it with a grey box.

 ## Headings and Titles

 Section headings should be marked with the appropriate heading style.
 In the hierarchical organisation of the text, a structure with three levels should be preferred. `<h1>` is used for the page title. `<h2>` and `<h3>` can be used for the content. `<h4>` to be used only when strictly necessary.
 Levels from `<h5>` and above should be avoided.